-Dr. Alison G. Dover is an Associate Professor in the Department of Secondary Education at California State University, Fullerton.
+Dr. Alison G. Dover is a Professor in the Department of Secondary Education at California State University, Fullerton.
 She holds a doctorate in Social Justice Education from the University of Massachusetts, Amherst, and has taught English Language Arts and service learning in diverse urban school districts in Massachusetts and Rhode Island.
 Dover works extensively with local and national students, educators, and school communities to advance equity, social justice, and culturally and linguistically sustaining pedagogies in K-12 and teacher education.
 Click here to access her full CV.

 Alison's research examines approaches to teaching for social justice within and despite accountability-driven P–12 and teacher preparatory contexts.
 Her recent publications include Preparing to Teach Social Studies for Social Justice: Becoming a Renegade (2016, Teachers College Press) and articles in The New Educator, Urban Education, the International Journal of Multicultural Education, Multicultural Perspectives, Teaching and Teacher Education, The Educational Forum, English Journal, and the Journal of Adolescent & Adult Literacy, among others.
 Her latest book, Radically Inclusive Teaching with Newcomer and Emergent Plurilingual Students: Braving Up was published in 2022 by Teachers College Press.